Study Spanish in Buenos Aires Argentina

 c) "Weird", typicall SA things to do (almost like "Fear Factor") that you can challenge your partner in.

-* Cross a "piquete" en un corte de ruta with a car ...
-Work hard a night or share the life of a "Cartonero"
+* Visit a "piquete" (corte de ruta) and ask them about their demand and need ...
+Work hard a night or share the life of a "Cartonero", volunteering and visiting northern cities in Salta

 d) Other "must dos" when in SA, but that is NOT in the guidebook.